renpy/renpy/sphinx/source/incompatible.rst

 8.3.0 / 7.8.0
 -------------

+**Character Callbacks** have been changed to take a large number of additional arguments, as documented at :doc:`character_callbacks`.
+This should not require changes as character callbacks should have been written to ignore unknown keyword arguments, but if not the character callbacks may need to be updated.

 **Window Statement** The ``window show`` annd ``window hide`` statements no longer disable the ``window auto`` flag.
 If you'd like to do this, then either use the new ``window auto False`` statement, or change your game